Canada Student Visa 2026: Requirements, Process, Fees

 Want to study in Canada?
 Then you have to apply for a Canada student visa and get it approved before you land there.
 It is a legal document that is required for every international student to study in Canadian universities.
 Top universities and affordable tuition fees are some of the reasons why Canada is a popular study destination.

 Canadian student visa is typically valid for the duration of your study program.
-You'll have the option to extend for PGWP.
+You can apply for a Post-Study Work Permit in Canada only if you are studying a course that falls into the "Labor Shortage" field.
 Before applying for a Canadian student visa, make sure you have selected one of the most demanding courses in Canada offered by Canadian universities.
-The Embassy fee for a Canada study visa is CAD 150 for Indian students.
+The Embassy fee for a Canadian study visa is CAD 150 for Indian students.

 Academic transcripts, proof of funds, language proficiency test scores, and letters of recommendation are some important documents for a Canadian student visa.
 This blog will guide you through the Canadian student visa application process, helping you make your dream of studying in Canada a reality.